 Best Areas to Stay in Bali

-Picking the right base can transform your trip.
-Some of the places to visit in Bali may be far from where you sleep, so mixing your bases or staying centrally matters.
+Trying to decide where to stay in Bali where to stay in Bali can be tricky, as there are so many amazing places.
+Some of the places to visit in Bali may be far from where your hotel is, so mixing your bases or staying centrally matters.

 Ubud – heart of culture, jungle vibes, wellness and rice terraces.
-Great for couples, those seeking slower pace, or things to do in Bali for adults.
+Great for couples, those seekinga slower pace, or things to do in Bali for adults.

-- Uluwatu – Amazing beaches, surfy, cafĂŠs, beach clubs.
+- Uluwatu – Amazing beaches, surfy, cafés, beach clubs.
 Great for all traveller types.

 Seminyak / Legian – luxury, beach clubs, restaurants, shopping.
 Good for first nights or city-style access.